KajalChellappan/KajalChellappan/README.md

 ## 📈 Current Focus

-- Actively looking Full time opportunites in Java Backend
+- Actively Searching for Full time opportunites in Java Backend
 - Enhancing German proficiency (A2 → B1 in progress) 🇩🇪

 ---